Maillardet's automaton

-Maillardet's automaton (or Draughtsman-Writer, sometime also known as Maelzel's Juvenile Artist or Juvenile Artist) is an automaton built in London c.
+Maillardet's automaton (or Draughtsman-Writer, Maelzel's Juvenile Artist, Juvenile Artist) is an automaton built in London c.
 1800 by a Swiss mechanician, Henri Maillardet.
 It is currently part of the collections at The Franklin Institute in Philadelphia.

 Acquisition

 In November 1928 the Franklin Institute received the pieces of a brass machine.
 It came from the descendants of John Penn Brock, a family who knew that at some time it had been able to write and draw pictures.
 Having been in a fire, its restoration involved a considerable amount of work.
 The Brock family believed that the machine had been made in France by an inventor named Maelzel.

 The original writing instrument, either a quill or a brush, was replaced with a stylographic fountain pen.
 Once repaired, the automaton began to produce elaborate sketches and poems.
 In the border surrounding the final poem, the automaton wrote, "Ecrit par L'Automate de Maillardet", translating to "Written by the automaton of Maillardet".

 Restorer and paper engineer Andrew Baron spent about 70 hours in 2007 repairing the Maillardet automaton to bring it back to working order.